 The black vulture is the most abundant vulture in the Western Hemisphere.
 They are large scavenger birds that live throughout the southeastern United States as well as Central and most of South America.
 They prefer tropical and warm temperate climates.
+To see this bird, head over to the Marsh Aviary in the Maryland Wilderness at the Maryland Zoo.

 Black vultures are social birds that travel in large flocks.
 They typically breed and roost in dense woodland while feeding in open areas.
 They soar high in the sky, catching a ride on thermals – warm wind currents – in order to save energy, stay in the air longer, and keep scanning for food below.
 When black vultures spot a carcass, they often descend as a group and drive off solitary turkey vultures (their main competition for carrion).
 In addition to carrion, black vultures scavenge fish, vegetable material, and dung and sometimes take live prey.